PPA Patent: Everything You Need to Know

 What Is a PPA Patent and How Does it Differ From a Regular Patent Application?

 PPA patent stands for provisional patent application.
 The costs for a PPA are as follows:

 These prices are in contrast to the thousands or tens of thousands of dollars required to do patent searches and pay patent attorneys in preparation for a full patent application.
 You may avoid a few of the problems in a patent application, such as the Patent Utility Application and the Data Disclosure Application (a disclosure of all of the related information associated with the originality of your invention).

 On March 16, 2013, the U.S. adopted a first-to-file system.
 The system states that the first inventor to file an application (not to invent) will get the patent.
 Few producers will risk ripping off an invention in the event that they notice they could later be hit with a patent infringement lawsuit if the patent is finally issued.

 The Solution: Go With a Provisional Patent Application

 A provisional patent application consists of textual content and drawings that describe the best way to create and use your invention.
 It is a brief document — usually 5 to 10 pages — written in plain English, with none of the arcane language utilized in common patent purposes.
 If you happen to file your full patent application within one year of submitting the PPA, you may declare the PPA's official submission date to show that your invention got there earlier than other comparable developments.

 Why Are Provisional Patent Applications Necessary?

 A provisional patent application additionally offers a lower-cost first submission.
 The submission charges for a small entity are $140 for a provisional patent application, compared to the $730 that a non-provisional patent application would cost.
-A provisional patent application additionally allows you to ascertain an early efficient submitting date on a non-provisional patent application that will be filed later.
+A provisional patent application additionally allows you to ascertain an early submitting date on a non-provisional patent application that will be filed later.